bestia-dev/mem6_game/mem6/README.md

 ## big img

 Some types of images are simply too small (like bottles).
 You cannot see any details.
-I will try to add a second big image, that will open on a click on the small image.
+I added a second big image.
+It opens with a smooth animation on click on the small image.
-So the details will be visible.
+So the details are nice visible.

+## Easter egg

+Click on the title unForGetTable opens a new browser tab with music about memory and forgetting.